ambertunnell/ambertunnell.github.io/source/_posts/2014-07-18-writing-beautiful-code-with-haml.markdown

 Fortunately, if you do want to use HAML on a project going forward, there are handy websites like [Html2Haml](http://html2haml.heroku.com/) that will instantly convert ERB templates to HAML, hassle-free.

+Just make sure you `gem install haml` and require HAML in your project.

 You can also create a new Rails app that uses HAML automatically with this command:

 `rails new myapp -m https://raw.github.com/RailsApps/rails-composer/master/composer.rb`